-Recently, companies have taken advantage of groups for their own benefits, as well — Peloton, for instance, uses groups to connect its users and facilitate a space where people can share exercise plans, training methods, and workout schedules with one another.
+Recently, companies have taken advantage of groups.
+Peloton, for instance, uses groups to connect its users and facilitate a space where people can share exercise plans, training methods, and workout schedules with one another.

 Other brands, including National Geographic and Instant Pot, have followed suit, creating their own community-focused groups to inspire action, encourage engagement, and increase brand loyalty.

 Even HubSpot recently created its own private group, Marketer to Marketer.

 But Facebook groups should act as a way to bring your consumers directly into the fold of your brand.
 These groups are unique in a way that other social media platforms are not.
 On Instagram, Reddit, and Twitter, consumers can talk about your brand, and your brand can chime in on the conversation.
 But with Facebook groups, your brand is creating space and conversations for consumers to speak directly to representatives of your company.
 This dynamic can be powerful for a plethora of use cases.